-Certified Public Accountants, like all other providers of personal financial services, are now required by law to inform their clients of their policies regarding the privacy of client information.
+Federal law now requires Certified Public Accountants, along with all other providers of personal financial services, to inform their clients of their policies regarding the privacy of client information.
 We have been, and continue to be, bound by professional standards of confidentiality that are even more stringent than those required by law.
 Therefore, we have always protected your right to privacy.

 Types of Nonpublic Personal Information We Collect

 We collect nonpublic personal information about you that is provided to us by you or obtained by us with your authorization.